LvChengbin/sequence/README.md

  - steps `Function` | `Iterable`

-    The steps that you want to append to the sequence, each step must be a `Function` and should return a `Promise` object, if the return value of a step is not a `Promise` object, it will be converted to a resolved `Promise` instance as its value is the return value.
+    The steps that you want to append to the sequence, each step must be a `Function` and should return a Promise object, if the return value of a step is not a Promise object, it will be converted to a resolved Promise object as its value is the return value.

 **Example**